 Statistical Analysis

-All data was analyzed in RStudio version 3.4.1 at an alpha level of 0.05.
+All data was analyzed in RStudio version 3.6.2 at an alpha level of 0.05.
 Throughfall was compared using XXXXX.
 Frass and Litterfall was compared using a Generalized Least Squares model.
 Decomposition was analyzed with a linear model (LM) with leaf type and location as factors as well as looking at the interaction between high impact and low impacted sites.
 A two-sample t-test to compare the two treatments; coniferous litter vs deciduous.
 I used generalized least squares (GLS) models and linear mixed effects (LME) models (Senf et al. 2016) to compare the variances within each of the 8 sites and each of the 3 replications within to compare percent soil moisture, percent organic matter, NO3-, NH4+, SRP, N:P ratio, total inorganic N, and net nitrification/mineralization.
 Data was normalized when possible.
-Estimated marginal means (EMMS) was used as a post hoc test on data that yielded significant results.
+Estimated marginal means (EMMS) was used as a post hoc test on data that yielded significant results to determine at which sample events they were significant.

 When selecting models, I compared ones with both an interaction between impact factors and sample event and ones with a nested design.
 I plotted the residuals using a Q-Q Normal Plot and normalized when applicable.
 Additional models were constructed with weighted variances to help reduce residual patterns.
-Models were compared using the anova command in R and the model with the lowest AIC score was selected
+Models were compared using the anova command in R and the model with the lowest AIC score was selected.